MooreThreads/RetinaGS/README.md

 ### Training with MVS Initialization

 In our paper, we use MVS initialization to control the number of Gaussian splats.
 You can obtain MVS results via Colmap using this script: `scripts/colmap_MVS.sh`.
 We recommend stopping the growth and pruning of splats during the training process.
 Additionally, adjusting a few hyperparameters can help stabilize the training.

-For a trial, download the [MVS_points3D.ply]().
-Place it to data/Garden-1.6k/sparse/0.

 The following is a sample command: